norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-The code styles the header with a dark background and white text, adding padding for spacing.
+- The code styles the header with a dark background and white text, adding padding for spacing.
-The nav ul is made a flex container to center the navigation items, with the list-style removed.
+- The nav ul is made a flex container to center the navigation items, with the list-style removed.
-Spacing is added between each navigation item using nav ul li, and the links are styled as well.
+- Spacing is added between each navigation item using nav ul li, and the links are styled as well.

 ## 8. **Style the Hero Section**
-In this step, we will style the hero section to ensure it is visually centered and occupies the appropriate space within the webpage.
+In this step, you will style the hero section to ensure it is visually centered and occupies the appropriate space within the webpage.

 - [ ] Open `style.css` and add the following styles: